shaik1002/biggitlabbomb/doc/user/project/repository/code_explain.md

 # Explain code in a file

 DETAILS:
-**Tier:** Premium with GitLab Duo Pro, Ultimate with GitLab Duo Pro or Enterprise - [Start a trial](https://about.gitlab.com/solutions/gitlab-duo-pro/sales/?type=free-trial)
+**Tier: GitLab.com and Self-managed:** For a limited time, Premium or Ultimate.
+In the future, Premium with GitLab Duo Pro or Ultimate with [GitLab Duo Pro or Enterprise](../../../subscriptions/subscription-add-ons.md). **GitLab Dedicated:** GitLab Duo Pro or Enterprise.
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

 > - Introduced in GitLab 15.11 as an [experiment](../../../policy/experiment-beta-support.md#experiment) on GitLab.com.
 > - [Generally available](https://gitlab.com/gitlab-org/gitlab/-/issues/429915) in GitLab 16.8.
-> - Changed to require GitLab Duo add-on in GitLab 17.6 and later.

 If you spend a lot of time trying to understand code that others have created, or you struggle to understand code written in a language you are not familiar with,